YJGene0806/BMRF_Code/ReadMe.txt

 [ReadMe.txt file]

-There are three files (.R) for illustrating our proposed methods "BMRF".
+There are three files (.R) for illustrating our proposed method "BMRF".

 [BMRF_Function.R file]
 The "BMRF_Function.R" file is the function for applying BMRF to estimate probabilistic network structure.